HannesThurnherr/automated_generation_of_interpretability_testbeds/README.md

 cd automated_generation_of_interpretability_testbeds
 pip install -r requirements.txt
 ```
-### Using RASP_eval
+### Using Tracrbench

-To use RASP_eval you must define a model class with a generate method.
+To use Tracrbench you must define a model class with a generate method.
 To do this you can let your class inherit from the abstract model class in the model.py file.

 For example:
 ```python